Planning and development

 Development proposals will only be supported if they are designed and constructed:

-Development proposals on prime agricultural land, peatland, carbon rich soils and priority peatland habitat will only be supported under specific circumstances and a detailed site assessment will be required to inform project design.
-For more information go to NPF4 Policy 5.
+Development proposals on prime agricultural land, forests, peatland, carbon rich soils and priority peatland habitat will only be supported under specific circumstances and a detailed site assessment will be required to inform project design.
+For more information go to NPF4 National Planning Policy.

 Development plans should protect locally, regionally, nationally and internationally valued soils, including land of lesser quality that is culturally or locally important for primary use.